Cybergate9/meteostick.js/README.md

 A more complete tool, capable of receiving and outputting in either JSON or CSV per line format, 'node meteostickrx.js -h' for help

 ### Test platform
-I'm testing on OS X (10.11.2) using using Node.js v5.4 & npm serialport v2.0.6.
+Basic testing is on OS X (10.11.2) using using Node.js v5.4 & npm serialport v2.0.6.
-Weather station is a Davis Vantage Vue
+Weather station is a Davis Vantage Vue.

 ### Dependencies